7 Tips for Managing the Sales to CSM Handoff

 6. Minimize downtime during the transition.

-You don’t want to close a deal and leave the customer waiting — ensure that they’re handed off with minimal downtime so they can jump into onboarding and begin using your service.
+Make sure that they're handed off with minimal downtime so they can jump into onboarding and begin using your service.

-You can help minimize downtime during the transition by leveraging other tips on this list: making introductions ahead of time and collecting extensive customer information.
+You can help minimize downtime during the transition by leveraging the other tips on this list: making introductions ahead of time and collecting extensive customer information.

 7. Make a clean break once handoff occurs.

-When the handoff occurs, the most important thing to do is to make it a clean break.
 As a sales rep, you should recognize that this is your time to step away from the relationship and trust that the CSM can take it from here.

 If sales reps put care into documenting customer information and informing them of what is to come, CSMs will have no problem catching the baton and helping the customer achieve their goals.